The Art Of Rest – Part 2

 - I’ve made time to take stock of all my successes – what I’ve overcome and achieved – mentally, emotionally, spiritually and physically… and surprisingly, the list is far bigger than I’d imagined.
 And what’s even more remarkable is that every challenge I’ve overcome has me now better, stronger, wiser and more loving than I was before.
 I like this!
 And it feels good too.

-- I’ve made a list everything that is weighing me down – what feels ‘heavy’ or contracts my energy, and that I want to change eg. relationships, habits, environments/spaces, commitments, work etc. Seeing this clearly in black and white makes me feel empowered to shape the year in alignment with my core values and on my own terms.
+- I’ve made a list of everything that is weighing me down – what feels ‘heavy’ or contracts my energy, and that I want to change eg. relationships, habits, environments/spaces, commitments, work etc. Seeing this clearly in black and white makes me feel empowered to shape the year in alignment with my core values and on my own terms.
 My boundaries are clear.

 - I’ve made time to articulate what I would like to create moving forward eg. experiences and goals – physical, emotional, spiritual, financial, relationships, work, time out etc.